d2l-ai/d2l-vi/chapter_optimization/optimization-intro_vn.md

 based on the training dataset, the goal of optimization is to reduce the training error.
 However, the goal of statistical inference (and thus of deep learning) is to reduce the generalization error.
 To accomplish the latter we need to pay attention to overfitting in addition to using the optimization algorithm to reduce the training error.
-We begin by importing a few libraries with a function to annotate in a figure.
+We begin by importing a few libraries for this chapter.
 -->

 Mặc dù các phương pháp tối ưu thường được sử dụng để cực tiểu hoá hàm mất mát trong học sâu, nhưng mục đích của tối ưu và học sâu về bản chất là khác nhau.